 Take a look at this place!

-The brothers McMenamin will be revered for taking on this project.
-In addition to the Elks Lodge, they are also up to the challenge of the Old City Hall Building.
+The McMenamin’s brothers should be revered for their efforts.
+Rumor has it they are also up to the challenge of the Old City Hall Building renovation.

 The intricate details of this building are from another time and place.
 Upon its completion, this will be the premier event space in Tacoma.
 Multiple bars and restaurants are slated to exist here within the next 2 years.
 I’m envisioning private suites or luxury boxes around the perimeter of the event space and 22-year-old’s could be overspending on bottle service at bad pop shows before we know it.